 A Let the Guests Make Their Own Mimosas Recipe

 There’s something about a fizzy mimosa (or faux-mosa!) that makes brunch feel extra special.
 Have fun by offering a DIY mimosa and faux-mosa bar.
 Set out a selection of juices and champagne or ginger ale, plus plenty of fresh fruit to garnish.
 Then let everyone enjoy!

 A sweet dessert is the perfect way to cap off a brunch, plus it allows everyone to finish their coffee (or have a second…or third cup!).
-Look for something that highlights the fresh flavors of the season—like these Citrus Cheesecake Bars.
+Look for something easy, but pretty and highlights fresh flavors—like these Orange-Raspberry Petit Fours.